zyzshishui/slime/docs/en/models/glm4-9B.md

 #### GRPO\_ARGS

-Currently, slime only supports GRPO.
 Here are some GRPO-related parameters:

 ```bash
 GRPO_ARGS=(